Scroll down the page or use the quick links below

 Statutory guidance for schools and colleges on safeguarding children and safer recruitment.

-The National Curriculum is organized into blocks of years called key stages.
+The National Curriculum is organised into blocks of years called key stages.
 There are four key stages as well as an Early Years Foundation Stage (EYFS).

 Key Stage 1 = Infants –5 -7 years old